 There are two studies that consider lateral moves that are more closely related to our analysis.
 Gittings (2012) employs the same dataset we use and shows that individuals who are laterally moved earn higher wages in the lateral move period.
 But he does not provide a theoretical explanation for this finding and he also does not connect lateral moves to the promotion process.
 Clemens (2012) develops a theoretical model in which lateral transfers into a "fast" job are positively correlated with subsequent promotions while transfers into a "slow" job are negatively correlated with subsequent promotions.
-However, using a single firm's personnel records, Clemens finds that lateral transfers into both fast and slow jobs are positively correlated with subsequent promotions that and slow jobs are positively correlated with subsequent promotions for the subsequent promotions.
-That is, he finds evidence more consistent with our model's predictions than those of his own theory concerning the effects of lateral moves.
+However, using a single firm's personnel records, Clemens finds that lateral transfers into both fast and slow jobs are positively correlated with subsequent promotions that is, he finds evidence more consistent with our model's predictions than those of his own theory concerning the effects of lateral moves.